Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 My air compressor worked just fine until I decided to lay it on its side (which I didn’t know you shouldn’t do) then it started smelling bad after about 10 minutes, so I shut it off.
 I then stood it upright and let it sit for 24 hours, then I turned it back on.

 it smelled bad again and shut off on its own.
 It won’t power back on.

 I don’t know much about air compressors, but I know how to rebuild electric motors and engines, so I thought I would tear it apart.

 No leaks in any of the airlines and I attempted to drain the tank, but nothing came out anyway.

-First thing I noticed was the electric motor stator was burned and dirty, but the motor piston looked great.
+The first thing I noticed was the electric motor stator was burned and dirty, but the motor piston looked great.
 Here is what I have done, and my compressor still won’t turn on.

-1. Completely disassembly motor and piston housing.
+1. Completely disassembled the motor and piston housing.

-2. Cleaned piston, housing, everything inside and then lubricated piston and housing.
+2. Cleaned piston, housing, everything inside, and then lubricated piston and housing.